grunwaldlab/krisp/README.md

 ### Example 4: Using `kstream` to extract kmers

-`kstream` is an extremely flexible and powerful tool for extracting and parsing kmers from an input fasta file or input stream of sequences.
+`kstream` is a flexible and powerful tool for extracting and parsing kmers from an input fasta file or input stream of sequences.
 Some available options are listed below, but see the help menu for a complete list.

 `--kmers` allows the user to specify the length (or lengths) or kmers to extract.